Blue October: Band members

 During the recording sessions for Sway in early 2013, C.B.
 Hudson was asked to come back and play on the album and to play shows over mid-2013, once again returning Blue October to their previous lineup.
 C.B. recorded with Blue October for their 2016 album Home and appeared in publicity photos with the band, but he had to take leave from the band due to a collarbone injury sustained during a dirt bike accident and Matthew Ostrander played lead guitar in 2016–2017 for the Home tour.
-On April 13, 2016 it was confirmed that C.B. would not be returning.
-On January 24, 2018 Matthew Ostrander posted a video on Instagram announcing he had informed the band ten days prior that he was stepping down.
+On April 13, 2016, it was confirmed that C.B. would not be returning.
+On January 24, 2018, Matthew Ostrander posted a video on Instagram announcing he had informed the band ten days prior that he was stepping down.
+Although he no longer tours with Blue October, Matthew Ostrander continues to contribute guitar and songwriting to the band's albums.
 In February 2018, Will Knaak was announced as the new lead guitarist.
-On August 24, 2022 Justin Furstenfeld posted on instagram announcing Will Knaak would be departing Blue October to be a guitarist in Parker McCollum's band.
-Initially, Will planned to leave after the Summer 2022 tour opening for the Goo Goo Dolls, however on October 5, 2022 the band announced that Knaak would continue to tour with Blue October through the end of 2022, at which point he will permanently depart.
+On August 24, 2022, Justin Furstenfeld posted on instagram announcing Will Knaak would be departing Blue October to be a guitarist in Parker McCollum's band.
+Initially, Will planned to leave after the Summer 2022 tour opening for the Goo Goo Dolls, however on October 5, 2022, the band announced that Knaak would continue to tour with Blue October through the end of 2022, at which point he will permanently depart.
 Knaak's replacement, Sus Vasquez, began recording in the studio with Blue October in October 2022, and first joined the band on stage in February 2023.
-Guitarist Steve Schiltz of Longwave, a longtime tourmate and studio collaborator of Blue October's, will join the band as lead guitarist for select dates in March 2023, after which Sus will return.
+Guitarist Steve Schiltz of Longwave, a longtime tourmate and studio collaborator of Blue October's, joined the band as lead guitarist for select dates in March 2023, and played with the band on their Fall 2023 tour.
+Justin Furstenfeld announced ahead of that tour that Steve Schiltz is now an official full member of the band.
+In the Fall of 2025 Will Knaak rejoined Blue October for their "We Didn't Die Young" tour.